 - No client can force a state jump

-- Every transition is recorded as an event with a timestamp and trigger source
+- Every transition is recorded as an on-chain event

 When an action fails:- The error is logged with full context